Be-Water-Development/js-fundamental-algos/README.md

 ## Instructions

 * Clone locally.
 * You have a decision as to how you want to do this.
-You can checkout a new branch, code on it and merge to the default branch <b>develop<b> as devs do on teams.
+You can checkout a new branch, code on it and merge to the default branch <b>develop</b> as devs do on teams.
 Or you can commit right to develop which will give you faster git history on your git contribution chart.
 Up to you, either works.

 <hr/>